iizotov/athena-federated-query-workshop/README.md

     Proceed with highlighting and running the 2nd, 3rd and the 4th query to make sure all Athena connectors are fully operational.

 5. Now let's run some more complex queries!
-Go back to **Saved Queries** and try the following queries:
+Go back to **Saved Queries** and try out the following queries:

    * `FetchActiveOrderInfo` - to fetch active orders
    * `ProfitBySupplierNationByYr` - to fetch annual profit by supplier by country
    * `SuppliersWhoKeptOrdersWaiting` - to fetch suppliers ordered by order fulfilment duration
    * `ShippedLineitemsPricingReport` - price/discount report across all orders

+   Notice how using Athena Federated Query you can join data sitting in a relational database (Aurora for MySQL) with data in a document database (DynamoDB), with data in Redis, with data on S3.

 ## Using Athena with BI Tools